Karachi United School Championship: Junior Boys

 The junior boys category was introduced in the 2019–20 season as part of a strategic effort to promote football among younger students and nurture their love for the sport from an early age.
 By creating this new age group, the initiative aimed to provide a structured platform for young boys to develop their football skills, engage in healthy competition, and build teamwork and sportsmanship.
 This category allows schools to introduce football at a grassroots level, encouraging participation, physical activity, and the overall growth of youth football.

 Foundation Public School (FPS) were the champions in the inaugural season.
 Aga Khan, Garden and Alpha School won the championship in the 2020–21 and the 2021–22 season respectively, before FPS won it again in the 2022–23 season extending their titles to two.
 Bay View Academy emerged victorious in the 2023–24 season for their first title.

 At the 20th edition of the KUSC, HPGS won their first title after defeating Kiran Foundation 4–0 in a one sided match.

+At the 21st edition, Bay View Academy won the title on penalties defeating the defensing champions HPGS.